How much is higher inflation hurting you? Here’s how to estimate

 A tool from financial advisors at Candace Shira Associates gives consumers an inflation rate based on the percentage of money that goes to each line in their budget, from housing and food to clothing, transportation, medical care and education.

 “There’s no doubt that everybody pays a different rate and everybody feels it differently,” Hughes says.

 Where do you stash your money and have you gotten a raise?
 Both are important questions to measure how hard inflation hits you

-Americans might not be so impacted by those price increases if they’ve received a raise, though an October survey from Bankrate showed that even with a pay raise, workers wages aren’t keeping up with inflation.
+Americans might not be so impacted by those price increases if they’ve received a raise, though a September 2022 survey from Bankrate showed that even with a pay raise, workers wages aren’t keeping up with inflation.
 More than 3 in 5 workers who got a pay raise in the past year said their income hasn’t kept pace with inflation.

 Another wrinkle: Most raises happen on an annual basis, while prices are rising monthly.
 One way of tracking wage and salary increases — the Department of Labor’s Employment Cost Index (ECI) — shows that worker pay hasn’t kept pace with inflation for most of the year.